 This beautiful Christmas service is one you won’t want to miss.
 It begins in Andover’s Augustana Lutheran Church and concludes by walking to candlelit Jenny Lind Chapel for communion.
 The service features special choral and instrumental music by Augustana College students and faculty.
 Refreshments follow the service at Augustana Church.
 Service begins at 7:30pm.

 For over 160 years this early morning (6:30 a.m.) service has been held at Augustana Lutheran Church.
 The service is held in a setting similar to that used by the Swedish congregation in 1870.
 The choir sings a Swedish anthem and the service is in English.
 Candles in the pews, altar and windows illuminate the sanctuary.
 Service begins at 6:30am.

-The Shawnee Hills Art Council of Anna Arts Center and P.A.S.T. of Union County are co-sponsoring a Civil War Weekend in Anna, IL.
-A quick snapshot of the planned events include: Historical bus tour: “Lincoln’s Footsteps and Friends in Anna-Jonesboro”; exhibits which include guns and quilts; re-enactors and encampment; storytelling; and Civil War era food and music.
-So mark your calendars and plan on coming to Anna Arts Center for a journey back in time.
+The Shawnee Hills Art Council of Anna Arts Center is hosting a Civil War Weekend in Anna, IL.
+A quick snapshot of the planned events include: the play "Soldier Come Home"; exhibits which include guns and quilts; re-enactors and storytelling; and Civil War era food and music, as well as a Bus tour of Civil War Historical Sites.

 It’s all about the kids!
 Festivities are held at Howe’s Park and feature kid friendly activities like an obstacle course, pedal tractor pull, water fights, and the Twinkie train!
 Evenings offer a movie, food, nightly entertainment, and fireworks – first of the season in Henry County!
 After the Sunday parade, have a slice of pie or buy one to take home from the annual auction.